 The Local Labour Forum is fully functional.
-It sat quarterly on the 19 September 2017, 29 November 2017, 15 March 2018 and will sit on the 14th June 2018.
+It sat quarterly on the 19 September 2017, 23 November 2017,26 March 2018 and the 15th May 2018.
 It consists of 5 representatives of the labour unions excluding IMATU as it has no presence in the Municipality, Director Corp Services, Manager HR, LR & Legal Services, Portfolio Head of Corp Services, 2 Employer Representatives and the Secretary